AlexShor0103/Team-2136-ReliefLink/README.md

 - Autocomplete in Crisis Plan can miss suggestions
 - Duplicated Header after completing the onboarding
 - Maps API is not using the user's current location
+- Pixel overflow can occur if too many contacts are added

 # Previous Release Notes